RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 ### `mod_mic_gain.py`
 My contribution: Mod is next to useless now.
 Please check my "utils/mic_calibrator.py".
 Good values have to be set in EEPROM.

+ℹ️ This patch doesn't extend available mic gain steps (they will still be 0-4.)
+It just increases the _starting point_ on the mic gain scale sent to the BK4819 mic sensitivity register.
 <hr>

 ### `mod_negative_screen.py`